NavigationContentFooter

 Installing WordPress

-We presume that you have already installed LEMP stack.
+We assume that you have already installed LEMP stack.
 Let us proceed with the installation of WordPress on your Ubuntu Jammy Instance.

 Important